Axway/amplify-central/content/en/docs/manage_unified_catalog/testing-an-api-from-the-browser.md

 * You will need to create an application with a JWT token.
 See [Create a JWT token](/docs/saas_api_gateway/secure_api_jwt/#create-a-jwt-token).
 * You will need to subscribe to an API with your application.
 See [Subscribe to an API](/docs/manage_unified_catalog/discover-and-consume-catalog-assets/#subscribe-to-an-api).

-To test your API that has been registered in Amplify Central and secured with a JWT token:
+To test your API that has been registered in Amplify and secured with a JWT token:

 1. Select **Catalog** in the left navigation bar to open the **Explore Catalog** submenu.
 2. Click an API asset in the list to see its details.